 What Factors Affect Indicator 14 Results?

-• If groups are under- or over-represented in the survey (for example, Latinx students, students with intellectual disabilities, or students who dropped out), the data may show that our former students with IEPs are more or less engaged in school or work than they really are.
+• If groups are under- or over-represented in the survey (for example, Hispanic students, students with intellectual disabilities, or students who dropped out), the data may show that our former students with IEPs are more or less engaged in school or work than they really are.

 • Both the interviewers and the former students may be biased.